 Wheatear stitch is a versatile easy stitch that is often used to depict wild grasses and wheat as in the sample above.
 In this sample various forms of wheatear are used.
 Wheatear consists of two straight stitches that are worked diagonally in a V like shape before a chain stitch laces together the stitches at the base.

-This is a versatile stitch that will follow a curve well or can be worked in single units and arranged n patterns.
+This stitch will follow a curve well or it can be worked in single units and arranged in patterns.
 Since the structure of the stitch is simple being a form of lacing between two stitches the wear and tear on the thread you use is at a minimum this means once you know and understand how the stitch is worked you can easily experiment with a large variety of threads.